-Secured loans are a type of loan that have a form of security for the lender, often a home or another valuable personal asset.
+Secured loans are a type of loan that provide a form of security to the lender – often, a home or another valuable personal asset.
 In effect, a secured loan is a personal loan with collateral.

 What kinds of secured loans are available?

-How do I get the best deal?
+How do you find the best deal?

 If you have a mortgage, the best place to start is by discussing what your options are with your existing lender.
 If you have a glowing track record when it comes to making timely mortgage payments, you’re likely to be eligible for more favourable secured loan rates.

-The advantages of a secured loan include:
+The advantages of a secured loan:

-- They tend to come with lower interest rates, as the loan is secured
+- They tend to come with lower interest rates, as the loan is secured against an asset

 - You can borrow a larger amount than is typically available with an unsecured loan – the added security leaves lenders willing to let you borrow more

 - Some secured loan interest rates are variable, meaning that the repayments could increase over the course of your repayment term.
-Make sure you double check prior to applying, so that you know with certainty whether the rate is fixed or variable
+Make sure you double-check prior to applying, so that you know with certainty whether the rate is fixed or variable

 - There are certain charges that may be applicable if you apply for a secured loan – such as expensive arrangement fees and setup costs.
 It’s important to be fully aware of these charges before proceeding to avoid any costly surprises further down the line

 To explore the personal finance landscape and the different types of loan available to UK applicants, head straight to our our blog.
 If you find yourself unable to cope with financial pressures, remember that help is available – check out the Citizens Advice website here or call the free national debt helpline at 0808 808 4000.